khusmann/frictionless-categorical-examples/table-based-categoricals/README.md

 ## Some theoretical questions

-1. When we define a table-based `categories` property, should the referenced field automatically get a `unique` constraint?
+1. When we define a table-based `categories` property, should the referenced value and label fields automatically get a `unique` constraint? (yes)

-1. When we define a table-based `categories` property, should the referenced field automatically get a `not null` constraint? (i.e. `missingValues: []`)
+1. When we define a table-based `categories` property, should the referenced field automatically get a `not null` constraint? (i.e. `missingValues: []`) (yes)

 1. When a `valueField` is not specified, should it default to the name of the current column?
+(No, it should default to "value"; and "labelField" should default to "label")

-1. Must the type of the current field match the foreign `valueField`?
+1. Must the type of the current field match the foreign `valueField`? (yes)

 1. Right now, `categoriesOrdered` is separate from the `categories` property.
    This means that when re-using a table-based categorical definition, it must be redefined in each field.
 Should `categoriesOrdered` be part of the Table referenced by `categories` somehow?
 Or should the concept of ordering remain decoupled?
+(This is addressed via the "category-table" pattern)

 1. Can the foreign `valueField` have the `categories` or `categoriesOrdered` property defined?
 Might this be useful for the above issue?
+(Value field MUST be bare integer or string, so no `categories` or `categoriesOrdered`)

 1. What happens when definitions of `foreignKeys` and `categories` conflict?
+   (Error: choose only one representation)

 1. Are all single-field `foreignKeys` functionally equivalent to `categories`?
    I.e. should single-field `foreignKeys` be considered categorical values?
+   (N/A)

 1. Does the idea of value labels generalize to multi-field `foreignKeys`?
+(N/A)